Caramelized Chicken Strips

 1/2 tsp parsley

-1 tsp chili powder (for a little kick)
+1 teaspoon chili powder (for a little kick)

 salt, to taste

 Cut chicken breasts into long strips or slices and place into a medium-sized bowl.
 Pour in broth and add spices, one at a time.
 Using your hands, coat the chicken evenly with the spices.
-Cover and refrigerate for at least 30 minutes (I usually let mine sit for a few hours).
+Cover and refrigerate for at least 30 minutes.

 When ready to cook, remove the marinated chicken from the fridge and set on the counter.
 If desired, tenderize the chicken then pat completely dry with paper towels.